onepanelio/core-docs/docs/getting-started/quickstart.md

 In this quick start, we will walk you through:

-1. Deploying Onepanel to one of the major cloud providers or locally.
+1. Deploying Onepanel to one of the major cloud providers or locally on MicroK8s.
 2. Labelling your images or video using the integrated annotation Workspace.
 3. Training your model with the newly labelled data using the integrated training Workflows.
 4. Automatically annotating new data using your newly trained model.